 Here are some of the primary reasons why people are becoming interested in the use of CBD:

 - 100% natural

-- Legal in the United States
+- Legal in the most parts of the United States

 - Not addictive or habit-forming